Generic Name: acetaminophen and benzhydrocodone (a SEET a MIN oh fen and BENZ hye dro KOE done)

 Ask a doctor or pharmacist before using any other medicine that may contain acetaminophen (sometimes abbreviated as APAP).
 Taking certain medications together can lead to a fatal overdose.

 Avoid drinking alcohol.
 It may increase your risk of liver damage.

 Apadaz side effects

-Possible side effects include:
+Common Apadaz side effects include:

-These are not all the possible side effects of Apadaz.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.